graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 match a field on the return type of the lookup field.

-Source schemas can provide multiple lookup fields for the same entity that resolve the entity by sets of keys.
+Source schemas can provide multiple lookup fields for the same entity that resolve the entity by different keys.

-In this example, the source schema specifies that the `Product` entity can be resolved with the `productById` field or the `productByName` field on the `Query` type.
-Both fields can resolve the `Product` entity but do so with different keys.
+In this example, the source schema specifies that the `Product` entity can be resolved with the `productById` field or the `productByName` field.
+Both lookup fields are able to resolve the `Product` entity but do so with different keys.

 ```graphql example
 type Query {